 Data and information about the end-user have become more readily available as the consumer adoption of electronic communications has increased significantly.
 With this shift in consumer adoption, data has become the most valued commodity.

 Why is data a valued commodity?

 Most corporations are familiar with buying data for market research, taxation regulations, HR best practices, financial markets performance, production benchmarks, etc..
-However, most companies will freely distribute data to other research companies when asked, but very few companies sell this valuable data for profit.
+However most companies will freely distribute data to other research companies when asked, very few companies sell this valuable data for profit.
 Oddly enough, very few companies use their own data to inform strategic decision-making processes and enable business agility.